 Please send an email with the reason for the request for a meeting and you will receive an answer if and how we can help you.

-No, passports are renewed at the nearest embassy of the Philippines in Hungary and personal presence is required.
-You should follow the Facebook page of the Embassy (https://www.facebook.com/PHLinHungary) for regularly published information and a link for online registration for outreach services in Bulgaria and neighboring countries, during which you can apply for passport.
-They are held in Bulgaria, Romania and Serbia at least once a year.
+No, passports are renewed at the Embassy of the Philippines in Romania and personal presence is required.
+You should follow the Facebook page of the Embassy https://www.facebook.com/phinromania) for regularly published information and a link for online registration for outreach services in Bulgaria and neighboring countries, during which you can apply for passport.
+They are held in Bulgaria and Serbia at least once a year.

 You need to check the required documents at the institution where you will have a civil marriage in the Philippines – we as an honorary consulate are not involved in this process.
 Follow their guidelines and instructions and keep in mind that all documents issued in Bulgaria must be translated into English and with an apostille.
 You will also need “Legal capacity to marry” affidavit, for which you need to contact the closest Embassy of your country; for Bulgarians it is the Bulgarian embassy in Hanoi, Vietnam.

 Our consulate is not authorized to participate in this process.
-There is a POLO office (Philippine Overseas Labor Office – https://polomilan.dole.gov.ph/in Milan.
+There is a Philippine Labor Office in Hungary, contact at laboroffice.hu@dmw.gov.ph.
 Get in touch with them – they will inform you about the hiring process.
 In addition, you should check with the Bulgarian Employment Agency what the procedures are on the Bulgarian side and how to acquire the relevant permit for a foreign employee to work in Bulgaria.
 Philippine citizens must apply to the Bulgarian Embassy in Hanoi, Vietnam for work visa, after all of their documents are ready.

 First of all, follow the instructions of the Bulgarian Embassy in Vietnam for issuing a long-term stay visa in Bulgaria.